-Editor’s Note: This post was written by nDash freelance writer Alicia Bones.
+Editor’s Note: This post, “Ready to Work With Freelance Writers?” was written by nDash freelance writer Alicia Bones.
 To learn more about Alicia — and to have her write for your brand — check out her nDash profile.

 If your company has never worked with a freelance writer before, you might worry that only an in-house writer can deliver high-quality content.
 But this simply isn’t the case.
-A 2019 survey found that 35 percent of the workforce worked as freelancers in some capacity, and while there may be duds in that group, freelancer writers can be as talented, knowledgeable, and insightful as any in-house content creator.
+A 2019 survey found that 35 percent of the workforce worked as freelancers in some capacity.
+While there may be duds in that group, freelancer writers can be as talented, knowledgeable, and insightful as any in-house content creator.

 Hiring freelance writers is a smart decision for several reasons.
 For one, they can supplement your content and marketing team when you need more content than usual produced, but since they’re not a regular employee, you can use their services flexibly as need demands.
 You can also work with experts in fields your in-house team can’t cover.

 Though there are many reasons to hire freelance writers, you may not get the most from your relationship if you fail to make your partnership transparent from the get-go.
 Here are some of the common mistakes companies when seeking and onboarding a freelance writer for the first time.

 Content mills are websites where companies can search for freelance writers.
 There, you’re certain to receive responses from freelancers offering to write for bargain basement prices.
 Unfortunately, the adage “you get what you pay for” is true in the freelancing writing world, as well.